Help to Buy England and Wales

 The term ‘equity’ is simply referring to the difference between the cost of your home and the amount you pay for it yourself.
 In the UK, an equity loan is money that you borrow in order to top up the amount you put into a new home.
 You save an initial deposit, with the equity loan making up the remaining amount.

-In England, the equity loan is managed by the government and Homes & Communities Agency, and is offered as an alternative route onto the property ladder for those who may otherwise be unable to put down a full deposit on a property.
+In Wales, the equity loan is managed by the Government and Homes & Communities Agency, and is offered as an alternative route onto the property ladder for those who may otherwise be unable to put down a full deposit on a property.

 Can you pay back your equity loan early?